puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Resource References
 : Any resource reference is true, regardless of whether or not the resource it refers to has been evaluated, whether the resource exists, or whether the type is valid.

+Regular expressions cannot be converted to boolean values.

 Undef
 -----